veeshan-io/yup/README.md

-# yup
+# Yup

-Ops tools for linux shell
+> Manage your ops tools for zsh.